eugenia1984/JS-complete/README.md

 ## Notes

-I appreciate your interest in this repository ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me on [LinkedIn](http://www.linkedin.com/in/maríaeugeniacosta)
+I appreciate your interest in this repository ⌨️ with ❤️ by [María Eugenia Costa](https://github.com/eugenia1984) 😊 and follow me on [LinkedIn - maria-eugenia-costa](https://www.linkedin.com/in/maria-eugenia-costa/)